aidanmelen/terraform-aws-security-group-v2/README.md

 ### Security Group with complete rules

-Create a security group with a combination of both managed and custom rules.
+Create a security group with a combination of both managed, custom, computed, and auto group rules.
 This also demonstrates the conditional create functionality.

 <details><summary>Click to show</summary>